/ Fayetteville Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a lasting condition, you may be entitled to ongoing financial support under North Carolina law.
-These benefits are designed to account for the lasting impact of your injury on your future employment potential.
+If your workplace injury results in a permanent disability, you may be able to receive further compensation under North Carolina law.
+These payments are meant to compensate for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: